Major Reforms to European Medical Device Regulations: What You Need to Know

 Yes.
 If amended, there will be important changes to terminology.
 The proposed changes to Article 17 will continue to permit and regulate SUD reprocessing, including by third-parties.
 The MDR will refer to SUD reprocessing as “full refurbishing” and the entities carrying it out as “full refurbishers.”
 It will refer to other forms of device reuse, including hospital reuse, as “reprocessing.”

 Yes.
 According to the MDR, “full refurbishing” involves the restoration of a used medical device to a state that conforms with safety and performance requirements, enabling it to be placed back on the market with a new life.
-This definition is similar to other reprocessing regulations that preserve patient safety around the world.
+This framework is similar to other reprocessing regulations that preserve patient safety around the world.

 Yes.
 The definition of “manufacturer” includes any full refurbishment, and all manufacturers must meet the requirements of the MDR to obtain a CE mark.
 Full refurbishing is manufacturing and subject to the exact same controls.